Skip to main content

 Lead is tasteless, odorless, and colorless in water.
 You cannot detect it without testing.
 And because lead exposure symptoms develop slowly over months and years — often presenting as problems with attention, learning, or behavior in children — many families never connect the cause to their water.

 ⚠ No safe level: The CDC states explicitly that there is no known safe blood lead level in children.
 Even low-level chronic exposure causes irreversible cognitive effects.
-The EPA's "action level" of 15 ppb in water is a trigger for utility action — not a threshold below which lead is safe.
+The EPA's "action level" of 15 ppb in water is a trigger for public water system action — not a threshold below which lead is safe.

 How Lead Gets Into Tap Water